yash9111/questdb.io/docs/reference/api/java-embedded.md

 row.putLong(3, 333);
 ```

-Column update order is not important and update can be sparse.
-All unset columns
+Column update order is not important and updates can be sparse.
+All unset
-will default to NULL values.
+columns will default to NULL values.

 #### Append a row